Can I Get Approved For A Mortgage Or A Refinance Without A Job?

 It’s important that your co-signer understands the responsibility they’re undertaking before they agree to co-sign.
 They’ll be legally responsible for your loan payment if you don’t repay it.

-There’s a lot of documentation that’s required when you refinance and it’s a good idea to get this together early and look for additional information that could help you qualify for refinancing.
+There’s a lot of documentation that’s required when you apply for a mortgage or refinance, and it’s a good idea to get this paperwork together early and look for additional information that could help you qualify for refinancing.
 These documents include:

 - Account information